TomPotato/Rover-Embedded-Project-2024-25/README.md

             <li>select the COM port that identifies the BT connection on your pc</li>
             <i>You can use the sessions Default Settings as the code does not save specifics</i>
         </ol>
-    <li>Run the python script quickly after closing PuTTY </li>
+    <li>Run the python script on your pc using CMD quickly after closing PuTTY </li>
+    <li>The Rover will commence any action only after he is connected to the "Master" controller and has commence in receiving data</li>
-    <i>The Rover at this point should have commenced the "Ambiental Scan", sent the Scan start/end message and the eventual obstacles position</i>
+    <i>If everything went well, the rover should have started the "Ambiental Scan" by sending the Scan start/end message and the eventual obstacles position</i>
     <img src="./images_readme/DataScanOutput.png" height="175">
     <li>Use the two buttons integrated into the BoosterPack to activate and deactivate the rover's LED to test the communication.
 Once the LED ON/OFF message is received from the Arduino, the BoosterPack's multicolor LED should turn on/off respectively.</li>
     <li>Use the joystick to control the rovers' movement, and the two buttons integrated into the BoosterPack to activate and deactivate the rover's LED.</li>